Full-Text Search

 Please provide a valid JSON string in the parameter of FTS index.

--- Example 1: Create an index without specifying parameters, using default configuration
+-- Example 1: Create an index on a single text column using the default tokenizer without specifying additional parameters.

 ALTER TABLE [table_name] ADD INDEX [index_name] [column_name]